- — Kosher, Non-GMO, Organic, Raw, Sproutable, Vegan

 - — Good Source of Dietary Fiber, Iron and Calcium

 Organic Kamut grain is a type of durum wheat, also known as Khorasan wheat.
-This whole grain was served to the pharaohs of Ancient Egypt, and it carries its popularity ever since.
+This whole grain was served to the pharaohs of Ancient Egypt, and it has carried its popularity ever since.
 Today, Food To Live brings this food of the old nobility to your table.
 Our Organic Wheat is nutritious, delicious, and an excellent addition to any healthy diet.

 Benefits of the Diet